Tyler Herro Player Props: Heat vs. Cavaliers

-Tyler Herro and his Miami Heat teammates face the Cleveland Cavaliers on Wednesday at 7:30 PM ET.
+Tyler Herro and the rest of the Miami Heat will be taking on the Cleveland Cavaliers on Friday at 8:00 PM ET.

-With prop bets available for Herro, let's break down some stats and trends to help you find good wagers.
+In this article we will look at Herro's prop bets, using stats to help you make good selections.

 Tyler Herro Prop Bets vs. the Cavaliers